daler/gffutils/doc/source/database-ids.rst

 Database IDs
 ============
-A :term:`primary key` is a unique identifier used in a database.
-When importing a GFF or GTF file with :mod:`gffutils` into a database, each unique feature in the file should have its own primary key.
+Each feature in a GFF or GTF file needs to have a unique identifier to be used as a :term:`primary key` in the database.

 Primary keys are important because they are used to retrieve information from the database using dictionary syntax.
 For example in the :ref:`introduction`,